 Child and Adolescent Anxiety Program (CAAP)

 Anxiety disorders remain one of the most common forms of mental health problems among youth and can have a debilitating impact on a child or adolescent’s ability to function.
-The Child and Adolescent Anxiety Program (CAAP) at Children’s National is a specialized treatment clinic devoted to carefully assessing and effectively treating a wide range of anxiety disorders common among children and adolescents, including:
+The Child and Adolescent Anxiety Program (CAAP) at Children’s National Hospital is a specialized treatment clinic devoted to carefully assessing and effectively treating a wide range of anxiety disorders common among children and adolescents, including:

 Anxiety disorders present themselves in a variety of ways.
 Frequent and intense of worry, avoidance, shyness or nervousness can interfere with a child’s ability to make and keep friends, as well as with academic achievement, family cohesion and a child’s overall level of happiness and self-esteem.
 If you suspect that your child struggles with anxiety, please contact our clinic to arrange for a professional assessment by our clinical team.